Bem-vindo à página oficial da Assembleia da República

 Elections to the EP are held every five years and all registered EU electors have the right to vote.
 Thus, the Parliament expresses the democratic will of the European peoples (around 500 million citizens), representing their interests in relations with the other EU institutions.

-The EP meets in plenary every month (except August), in Strasbourg, for a session period of four days.
+The EP meets in plenary session every month (except August), in Strasbourg, for a session period of four days.
 It also meets in Brussels six times a year for a session period of two days.
 In order to facilitate contact with the European Commission and the Council of the European Union, the specialised parliamentary committees meet in Brussels, generally once or twice each month.

 Parliamentary debates are interpreted in 24 official languages: Bulgarian, Czech, Croatian, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Italian, Irish, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish and Swedish.
 All parliamentary documents are translated and published in these 24 languages.

-Portugal is represented in the European Parliament by21 MEPsbelonging to four political groups:
+Portugal is represented in the European Parliament by 21 MEPs belonging to four political groups:

 Group of the European People's Party (Christian Democrats) (EPP) – 7